 There are three main reasons you may need to backwash the pool sand filter:

-• You have just vacuumed the pool, which was particularly dirty, and it is good practice to do it then as part of your regular cleaning routine.
+- You just vacuumed the pool, which was particularly dirty.
+It is good practice to do this as part of your regular cleaning routine.

 What does backwashing a pool do?